arghyadutta/resources/well-written-books.md

 A [helpful video](https://www.youtube.com/watch?v=LP1Wleu3Njs) by Meghan Adrian on how Open Library works and how you can browse and, if available, borrow books.

-Note: I will keep adding books that I find well-written to this list.
-(2024-02-24, Saturday)
+Note: I will keep adding books to this list.

 ---